-- Construction supervisor
+- o Construction supervisor

 - o Affiliate staff

-- Partner family
+- o Partner family

-- Local volunteers
+- o Local volunteers

-- Neighbors at the worksite
+- o Neighbors at the worksite

 Donated tools are retained by the affiliate and used on future builds.
-Donated clothing is distributed by the local affiliate to those most in need, through local charities and churches.

 Sponsorships

 Agreeing to any type of sponsorship while a member of a GV team is highly discouraged.
 Team members sometimes are approached about the possibility of "sponsoring" children in the host country.
 They might be the partner family children, children of a host affiliate staff member, of an extended family, or simply a local resident befriended by a team member.
 Avoid getting involved in sponsoring anyone while a member of a GV team.